People admire and revere great writers and poets for their remarkable insights on life and the human condition.

 To slow down and contemplate on our lives is something all of us can benefit from, yet few of us actually take the time to do it.

-In an age of fast-paced living and constant stimulation, being busy is seen as a virtue and contemplation and slowing down are not considered very important.
+In an age of fast-paced living and constant stimulation, being busy is seen as a virtue and contemplation and slowing down are not considered important.

 If we don’t take the time to reflect, we hold ourselves back by drifting through our lives on autopilot and fail to receive insights and messages from the universe.